-The Credentialing Director oversees initial credentialing, recredentialing and ongoing monitoring of quality activities and validation of provider data for direct network contracted practitioners, providers and facilities.
-Including the ongoing monitoring of network providers to ensure operational and quality compliance issues.
+The Credentialing Director oversees initial credentialing, recredentialing and ongoing monitoring of quality activities and validation of provider data for direct network contracted practitioners, providers, and facilities.
+This includes the ongoing monitoring of network providers to ensure operational and quality compliance issues.
 The Director is also responsible for ongoing monitoring to ensure delegates' compliance with state and federal regulatory standards and L.A.
-Care standards and ensures accuracy of practitioner data in internal databases and directories.
+Care standards and ensures the accuracy of practitioner data in internal databases and directories.